-This option shuffles connections cross-world in the same manner as Overworld Tile Swap, the connections leading in and coming out of a group of tiles are crossed.
+This option shuffles connections cross-world in the same manner as Overworld Tile Flip, the connections leading in and coming out of a group of tiles are crossed.
 Unlike Polar, this uses a different set of tile groups as a basis of crossing connections, albeit the same rule govern which groups of tiles must cross together.
-(See Overworld Tile Swap for more details.)
+(See Overworld Tile Flip for more details.)

 Every transition independently is a candidate to be chosen as a cross-world connection; however, only 9 transitions become crossed (in each world).
 This option abides by the Overworld Keep Similar option and will guarantee same effect on all edges in a similar edge group if enabled.
 If a similar edge group is chosen from the pool of candidates, it only counts as one portal, not multiple.